A milk and honey bath is the definition of decadence. Luxuriance. Extravagance.

 Not bad!
 Had Cleopatra added a shot of honey to her donkey milk bath, it looks like she could have been even more of a stunner.

-Does It Matter What Kind of Honey You Put In a Milk and Honey Bath?
+What’s the Best Type of Honey for a Milk and Honey Bath?

 All kinds of honey are going to be great for your skin.
 But some are going to be much, much better.
 It’s kind of the same as how all money is good for your bank account, but a hundred dollar bill is better than a single.

 Dark and Raw

 Darker honeys generally have more antioxidants.
 Raw or unpasteurized honey is honey in its natural state.
 It contains more exfoliating honey crystals and a higher concentration of naturally occurring vitamins.